CooperUnion/selfdrive/ros2/Yolo-Object-Detection/README.md

 NO GPU DETECTED
 ```

-While it doesn't happen often in the even that it does starting the computer fixes it.
+While it doesn't happen often in the even that it does restarting the computer fixes it.